Roundtable

 A use case showcase

-Before the discussion opens, Xomnia experts present real Agentic AI implementations.
+An inside look at real Agentic AI implementations from the field.
 What was built, why it worked, and what didn't.
+Anonymised, but honest.

 A focused roundtable

-Facilitated by Fried Schölvinck, the discussion digs into the decisions that matter most for your organisation in 2026 and beyond.
+Facilitated by Fried Schölvinck, the discussion is built around a set of sharp statements on the decisions that matter most for your organisation in 2026 and beyond.

 A room worth being in

-Alongside thought leaders and peers from your industry, we dig into the practical steps and strategic decisions that will define the AI-ready organisation in 2027.
+Alongside thought leaders and peers from your industry, we work through the practical steps and strategic decisions that will define the AI-ready organisation in 2027.
 No slides, no sales pitches, just sharp minds working through real problems together.

 Details